 The Genesis version of the game does not however include the Earthquake which has been removed due to its 16-bit memory capacity and technical size limitations.

-There are 147 other screenshots on file for other versions of this game.
+There are 152 other screenshots from other versions of this game or official promotional screenshots.

 - "侍魂" -- Chinese spelling (simplified)